Technigo/project-todos/README.md

 # Project Todos

-A to do-app created using React Redux (redux toolkit).
+A to do-app created using React Redux (Redux toolkit).

 ## Tech used

-React
+- React
-Redux
+- Redux
-Redux toolkit
+- Redux toolkit

 ## View it live